 Inpatient rehab is the most effective way to treat alcohol and substance abuse disorders.
 But is it worth starting treatment in your later years?

 My mother was sixty-eight when she could no longer deny she was addicted to alcohol and sleeping pills.
-She was admitted to hospital, where they helped her detox.
+She was admitted to hospital, where she got detox treatment.
 However, when we recommended inpatient rehab for her addiction, she was dead set against it.

 “What’s the point?” she asked.
 “My best years are behind me.”